roeme/nagios-sublime-v2/README.md

 A small package that provides syntax highlighting, block commenting, and snippet support for defining hosts/services etc. It's a fork of the original nagios-sublime by bn0.

+*Caveat*: This is still under development, the JSON definitions (not used by ST3) might be out of sync with the plist definitions from time to time.

+Pull requests are welcome.

 INSTALLATION
 -------------
 <dl>